 Lack of sleep accentuates the fatigue that most sufferers of the syndrome experience.
 Muscular pain is also exaggerated by poor sleep.
 Most sufferers who do not sleep well also have muscle aches, regardless of the cause of their sleep disturbance.
 Most patients with FMS achieve only light, non-restorative sleep, their body never fully relaxing.
 In addition, they often toss and turn all night, keeping the muscles tense and active.
 Patients with normal sleep patterns typically awaken feeling refreshed.
 FMS patients with sleep disorder symptoms can often be in significant pain when they get out of bed in the morning, feeling tired and unrefreshed.

-Many clients with fibromyalgia sleep disorders have found homeopathic formulated sleep-HELP medications helpful in decreasing muscle aches, restless leg pain, restoring normal sleep patterns.
-Find our more about how they work.
+Many patients with fibromyalgia sleep disorders have found better sleep surfaces and mattresses helpful in decreasing muscle aches, restless leg pain, restoring normal sleep patterns.
+Why not give yourself a restful sleep.